striezel/botvinnik/doc/configuration-core.md

   `!ping` command.
 This option can be given multiple times to deactivate more than one command.

-  _Note:_ Some commands like `!help`, `!stop` and others that are essential to operate the bot cannot be deactivated.
+  _Note:_ Some commands that are essential to operate the bot cannot be deactivated.
 The bot will not start if you attempt to deactivate such a command.
+Those commands are: `!help`, `!leave`, `!rooms`, `!stop`, `!version`, and `!whoami`.
 * **bot.stop.allowed.userid** - _(since 0.0.11, required)_ user id of a Matrix
   user that is allowed to stop the bot (e. g. `@alice:example.tld`).
 This setting may occur multiple times with different user ids to allow more users